 Constance made her way back to Rome and prostrated herself before her father.
 And here she lived, with her friends, in virtue and charity.
 Now may Jesus Christ, whose power may bring joy after woe, govern us in his grace and protect all of us who remain here on Earth.

-Translation and retelling of Chaucer's Canterbury tale from the Man of Law copyright © 2000, 2016 by Richard Scott-Robinson
+Translation and retelling of Chaucer's Man of Law's Tale copyright © Richard Scott-Robinson, 2016